26.4. Similarity of goods and services

 Date Published

 The terms “similar goods” and “similar services” are defined in subsections 14(1) and 14(2) of the Trade Marks Act 1995.
-They are directly equivalent to the expressions “same goods” or “goods of the same description” and “same services” and “services of the same description” which were used in section 33 of the repealed Act.
 The similarity of trade marks should be considered together with the similarity of the goods or services.
-The closer the goods or services are to each other, the more likely similar trade marks are to be citable.
+The closer the goods or services are to each other, the more likely any similarity between the trade marks is to deceive or confuse.

 4.1 Comparison of goods

 Sub-section 14(1) of the Act defines goods as being similar to other goods if they are the same as those other goods or if they are of the same description as those other goods.
-Therefore the same tests as those applied under section 33(1) of the repealed Act hold under the Trade Marks Act 1995.
-A number of tests have been established.
+Therefore the same tests as those applied under section 33(1) of the repealed Act hold under the Trade Marks Act 1995

-In Jellinek's Application (“Panda”), 63 RPC 59, Romer J. set out the following matters for enquiry in assessing whether goods are of the same description:
+In Jellinek's Application (1946)63 RPC 59 (Jellinek), Romer J. set out the following matters for enquiry in assessing whether goods are of the same description:

 • the nature of the goods;